 From the mid-19th century onwards however Port Quin is described as a port where coal is imported and as an excellent place for collecting seaweed and sand to use as fertiliser on the land.
 No mention of fish.

 However, close to the shore, not far from the old ‘fishermen’s cottages’, there are large fish cellars once used for salting and storing pilchards.
-Though these lay in ruins for many years (before being restored by the National Trust), it is clear that at some point Port Quin must have been part of Cornwall’s historic fishing industry.
+Though these lay in ruins for many years before being restored by a local family, it is clear that at some point Port Quin must have been part of Cornwall’s historic fishing industry.

 So what happened?

 There is a pervasive myth that is often repeated whenever Port Quin is mentioned.
 In fact it is often the only thing that anyone knows about the village.

 A story that has become the history of the Port Quin and the inspiration for a famous painting that hangs in the Tate Gallery in London.
 Entitled ‘The Hopeless Dawn’, artist Frank Bramley’s atmospheric oil painting depicts the grief of a Cornish widow.
 She lies face buried in the lap of an older woman; on the table is an uneaten meal and there is a lit candle that has presumably been burning all night, the flames are right down to the top of the candlestick.
 Outside the window there is a grey sky and a wild sea.
 Created in 1888 it is said to portray tragic events at Port Quin.